sealerio/sealer/docs/site/src/docs/advanced/kyverno-build-in.md

 ## Motivations

-It's common that some k8s clusters have their own private image registry, and they don't want to pull images from other registry for safety reasons.
-This page is about how to introduce kyverno in k8s cluster, which will redirect image pull request to Specified registry.
+It's common that some k8s clusters have their own private image registry, and they don't want to pull images from other registry for some reasons.
+This page is about how to integrate kyverno into k8s cluster, which will redirect image pull request to Specified registry.

 ## Uses case

 ### How to use it

-We provide an out-of-the-box cloud image which introduces kyverno into cluster:`kubernetes-raw_docerk-kyverno:v1.19.8`.
+We provide a official BaseImage which integrates kyverno into cluster:`kubernetes-raw_docerk-kyverno:v1.19.8`.
 Note that it contains no docker images other than those necessary to run a k8s cluster, so if you want to use this cloud image and you also need other docker images(such as `nginx`) to run a container, you need to cache the docker images to your private registry.

 Of course `sealer` can help you do this,use `nginx` as an example.
 Firstly include nginx in the file `imageList`.